Publishing Ethics and Publication Malpractice Statement

 In case a violation is revealed, the complaint is submitted in written form via e-mail This email address is being protected from spambots.
 You need JavaScript enabled to view it. of Editorial Board or sent to postal address – Prosp.
 Universitetsky, 100, 400062 Volgograd, Russian Federation, to the chief editor of Science Journal of Volgograd State University.
 Linguistics.

-The complaint should include the detailed description of suggested violation and the information proving this fact.
+The complaint should include a detailed description of the suggested violation and information proving this fact.

-For the examination of the article and related materials the chief editor forms an expert Commission consisting of a Chairman (the chief editor or Deputy chief editor of the journal) and members of the Commission (not less than 2 members of the Editorial Board of the journal).
+For the examination of the article and related materials, the Chief Editor forms an expert Commission consisting of the Chairman (the Chief Editor or Deputy Chief Editor of the journal) and members of the Commission (not less than 2 members of the Editorial Board).

-Claims to author (incorrect citing and plagiarism, inclusion of unreliable or false data, incorrect indication of authors’ contribution into conducted research)
+Claims to author (incorrect citing and plagiarism, inclusion of unreliable or false data, incorrect indication of authors’ contribution to conducted research)

-The editor must ensure comprehensive investigation when incorrect citing or plagiarism is suspected.
-It is possible that an author could unintentionally quote or copy parts of another article without giving references.
-It mostly concerns short extracts.
-However, this should not occur with whole articles or substantial portions of another article as it is considered to be a serious violation of Publishing Ethics principles.
-The Editorial Board applies prescribed sanctions in regard to such authors.
+The editor ensures a comprehensive investigation when incorrect citing or plagiarism is suspected.
+There are cases when the author inadvertently does not indicate the authorship of a small copied fragment.
+However, this should not occur with whole articles or substantial portions of another article, as it is considered a serious violation of publishing ethics principles.
+The editorial staff will definitely apply the prescribed sanctions with regard to such authors.

-When the complaint is made against our author, the editor should contact the author about whom a complaint has been made, and the author would be given the opportunity to respond/comment on the claim.
-The editor may decide on the basis of the author response whether to reject the claim (if the author is responsive, has clear and convincing position) or to accept the claim (if the author waives from answer, or his/her explanations are unconvincing).
-The chief editor should inform a person who made complaint on the decision.
+When a complaint is made against an author, the editor will contact the author and ask them to explain the situation.
+On the basis of the author's response, the editor makes a decision whether to reject the claim (if the author is responsive and has a clear and convincing position) or accept the claim (if the author waives his or her answer or his or her explanations are unconvincing).
+The Chief Editor informs a complaining party of the decision.

-If the material containing errors was published it should be immediately corrected in the form available for the readers and index systems.
-Articles with detected incorrect borrowing will be corrected or retracted.
+If the material containing significant errors is published, it will be corrected in the form available to the readers and index systems.
+Articles with detected plagiarism will be corrected or retracted.

-The decision to retraction of the article in the Protocol of the meeting of the editorial office of the journal.
-Having made the decision to withdraw the article, the editorial office indicates the cause of retraction (in the case of plagiarism detection with reference to the sources of borrowing) and the date of the retraction.
-Article and description articles remain on the website of the journal in the appropriate issue of the journal, but the electronic version of the text is the inscription «ОТКЛОНЕНА/RETRACTED» and the date of retraction, the same label is applied in the article and in the table of contents of the issue.
+The decision on the retraction of the article is formulated in the protocol of the meeting of the editorial staff.
+Having made the decision to retract the article, the editorial staff must necessarily indicate the cause of retraction (in the case of plagiarism detection with reference to the sources of borrowing) and the date of retraction.
+The article and article description remain on the website of the journal in the appropriate issue, but the electronic version of the text will be marked with the inscription "ОТКЛОНЕНА/RETRACTED" and the date of retraction, the same mark being applied to the article and the table of contents of the issue.

 Duplication claim

-Duplication claim is considered by the chief editor who thoroughly investigates the contents of both publications and reveals all significant differences and supplementations.
-If an article does not contribute to research’ topic and novelty, it is defined as a duplicate version and is subjected to appropriate corrections.
+The duplication claim is considered by the chief editor, who thoroughly investigates the contents of both publications and reveals all significant differences and supplementations.
+If an article does not contribute to research's topic or novelty, it is defined as a duplicate version and is subjected to appropriate corrections.

-If authors use their own published article or the article which is currently reviewed for other journal, they are obliged to give references to such research and indicate substantial difference between them.
+If authors use their own published article or an article that is currently being reviewed for another journal as the basis, they are obliged to give references to such research and indicate what the substantial difference between them is.

 The second article may be published in another language only under the following conditions: